idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 Gastroenterology, and Anesthesiology.
-Through interviews, discussions, and clinical resource coordination, we gained insights into the factors affecting perioperative patient outcomes, providing a real clinical basis for our iGEM project, which was subsequently incorporated into our project posters.
+Through interviews, discussions, and clinical resource coordination, we gained insights into the factors affecting perioperative patient outcomes, providing a real clinical basis for our iDEC project, which was subsequently incorporated into our project posters.

 In addition, we received professional advice from the hospitals' Health